Chronology

 Five-String Instrument #17: Oliver Five String Fiddle

-I handcrafted this five-string fiddle of “quilted” Big Leaf Maple, and Englemann Spruce, both purchased from Bruce Harvie, of Orcas Island Tonewoods.
-(Orcas Island is the largest of the San Juan Islands, in Washingto State.)
+(2024) I handcrafted this five-string fiddle of “quilted” Big Leaf Maple and Englemann Spruce.
+Previously, both were part of a van-load of wood that I purchased from Bruce Harvie, of Orcas Island Tonewoods.
+(Geographically, in fact, Orcas Island is the largest of the San Juan Islands, in Washingto State.)

-This instrument has a good, clear, powerful tone and is well-balanced across all five strings.
+This instrument has good, clear, powerful tone, and also, it is well-balanced across all five strings.

-Front view of a five-string bluegrass fiddle hancrafted in Oregon by artisanal luthier Chet Bishop.
+Englemann Spruce Front plate on a 5-string bluegrass fiddle handcrafted in Oregon by artisanal Luthier Chet Bishop

-Quilted maple back of a 5-string bluegrass fiddle, handcrafted in Oregon by artisanal luthier, Chet Bishop.
+Quilted maple side view of 5-string Bluegrass fiddle handcrafted in Oregon by Artisanal Luthier Chet Bishop

 Quilted Maple Back